GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The free software community rejects the “priesthood of technology”, which keeps the general public in ignorance of how technology works; we encourage students of any age and situation to read the source code and learn as much as they want to know.
+In the case of the Analytical Engine, we have undoubtedly to lay out a certain capital of analytical labour in one particular line, but this is in order that the engine may bring us in a much larger return in another line.

-~ Richard Stallman
+~ Ada Lovelace
 <pre>

 </pre>